Reviews |Leica CL (Type 7323) Review

 Performance

 As the CL has an electronic viewfinder that shows the image with the selected camera settings applied, you get a pretty good idea of their exposure, white balance and colour at the shooting stage.
-That’s helpful because I found the CL’s Multi-zone metering system a little unpredictable.
-In some instances, it delivered a perfect exposure on its own, even in quite tricky circumstances.
-However, there were also a few unexpectedly bright images – and not as a result of shooting a very dark scene.
+That’s helpful because the CL’s Multi-zone metering system can be a bit unpredictable.
+Sometimes it delivers a perfect exposure even in tricky circumstances, but occasionally produces unexpectedly bright images.

-On the whole, I found it best to apply the traditional understanding of exposure and be ready to make adjustments if the scene has large bright or dark areas.
+Generally, it’s advisable to apply a traditional understanding of exposure and be ready to make adjustments if the scene has large bright or dark areas.

 Colour

-The Auto white balance setting produces neutral-looking images in sunshine and under overcast skies, but in heavy shade or after sunset images become quite cold in appearance.
+The Auto white balance setting produces neutral images in sunshine and overcast conditions, but images can turn cold in heavy shade or after sunset.
+Sometimes, the Shade or Cloudy white balance settings or a Custom white balance value provide better results, especially in artificial lighting.

 Image Quality